nejdetckenobi/pymedioex/README.md

 ## Installation

+First of all, be sure you have `python3-dev` and `build-essential` packages installed.
+If they're not, install them first by typing:

+`sudo apt-get install python3-dev build-essential`

+That's all for dependencies.

 Here are the steps of installation:

 - Be sure you have `bcm2835` library installed.
 Here is the [install link](https://github.com/pe2a/MedIOEx/blob/master/bcm2835-1.50.tar.gz).